-It doesn't cut grass, it massages the grass blades into a sense of 'well I'm nice and relaxed, maybe I should fall over' and that's about 30% off the time.
-The other 70% the line in the spool encounters an exceptionally tough bit of grass and shatters immediately in utter defeat.
-Which means you'll spend more time drawing out more cutting line than you will actually cutting.
+It doesn't cut grass, it massages the grass blades into a sense of "well, I'm nice and relaxed, maybe I should fall over," and that's about 30% off the time.
+The other 70% of the line in the spool encounters an exceptionally tough bit of grass and shatters immediately in utter defeat.
+Which means you'll spend more time drawing out more cutting line than you will actually be cutting.
 That's when you have battery power of course.
-Like the drill, lastability isn't very long at all so it's pretty useless for most medium and up sized gardens.
-The guard never stays in place, it sounds like a demented hummingbird on crack and anyone with a petrol powered line trimmer will just laugh at your cheap imitation.
+Like the drill, lastability isn't very long at all so it's pretty useless for most medium and upsized gardens.
+The guard never stays in place, it sounds like a demented hummingbird on crack and anyone with a petrol-powered line trimmer will just laugh at your cheap imitation.

 Avoid like the plague.
 Or maybe use the rotary tool to cut your grass instead!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers

 Answer: Not the Ozito one I tried, it was awful.
 They may have improved since then but don't expect staggering results.